-These circles allow children to match lowercase and uppercase letters as well as letters representing initial sounds and pictures.
-They require the use of clothespins; for the picture above, you would use clothespins with an uppercase letter written on each one.
+These circles allow children to match lowercase and uppercase letters.
 This activity also allows children to work on their fine motor skills.
-I especially love the bright colors of the letter circles. ($2)
+I especially love the bright colors of the letter circles.
+(Free)

 These cards allow children to spell CVC words using magnetic letters (vowels are one color, consonants another color).
 These cards are a little more difficult than other CVC activities because the child must spell the word by himself.
 I love the level of independence these cards allow. ($2)